nathanrsfba/plagued-skies/readme.txt

 seedChunks: When seeding new dragonskin growths, how many chunks to add new growths to

+seedRadius: Maximum distance from a player to seed growths

 growthPercent: This controls the rate of spread of existing growths.
 Each time a dragonskin block ticks (similar to grass growing), it has this percentage chance of spreading to an adjacent space.
 This can be greater than 100